 Holidays are expensive, and a luxury.
 We all know that, and you should never think that holidays are essential.
 However, we all just love a holiday!
+Maybe you are even planning a honeymoon or wedding abroad?
 If you REALLY love them, then you will be spending quite a bit of money!
 Here, we are going to look at budgeting for a holiday.

 It is important to have a good idea of the time you have to save, and the money involved in your trip.
 How much will you actually need?
 Remember to take into account things like food, travel, spending money and even things like holiday clothes.
 Bear in mind that some places are more expensive than others.
 For example, if you are travelling abroad, be prepared to pay more for accommodation, transport, food and any other expenses.
 When travelling to a new place for the first time, it’s crucial to understand how much things cost.
 Eating out in London will be more expensive than eating out in Spain, for example.

 When you have your figure of how much you need, you then need to look at your current incomings and outgoings.
 Start with your bills that you must pay – your rent or mortgage, utility bills, phone bills, – any fixed bills that you know you can’t do anything about.
 First thing to do, is to see if you can cut down on any of these.
 For energy bills, if you are coming to end of contract, try Uswitch, who will check all the providers to see if you can get a cheaper deal.
 For phone bills, call the provider.
 If you have a package with your television and internet, there may be better deals on that you can switch to.
 Cancel things like movie packages and sports channels too.